Why was Lexonik Leap developed and what does it involve?

 It is very much a systematic, synthetic phonics approach that includes phonological awareness training, phonics and orthographic mapping.

-To be successful, all activities are highly focussed, fast paced and repetitive.
+To be successful, all activities are highly focused, fast-paced and repetitive.
 This ensures students develop strong phonological skills, become proficient in their phonic knowledge and can master and retain the new information, allowing them to increase their sight vocabulary and improve their basic reading skill.

 Our explicit instruction shows students what to do and how to do it; all our lessons have a very clear focus.